Giveth/GIVfi/README.md

 Deploys the DonationHandler, a ProxyAdmin and a TransparentUpgradeableProxy to your local anvil chain.
 Please run `make anvil` before deploying.

 ## Security
-To use slither, you'll first need to install install [slither](https://github.com/crytic/slither#how-to-install).
+To use slither, you'll first need to install [slither](https://github.com/crytic/slither#how-to-install).

 Then, you can run: